nanakoohashi/Statistics/Theory.md

 Check if β_1 ≠ 0 (alternative hypothesis).
 ## Parametric vs. nonparametric statistics
 ### What is the difference between parametric and nonparametric methods?
+- **Student's t-test**: compares the means of two populations.
+  - *Ex.
+The mean heights of men and women using the sample data.
+  - **Assumptions**: Normal distribution for each population.